 One of the biggest selling points of a boxing floor ring is its affordability.
 Without the added cost of constructing a platform or elevated base, gyms and individuals can save significantly.
 Most floor rings cost between £800 and £5,000 depending on the materials, size, and features, whereas elevated rings can exceed that range due to the added construction.

-Floor rings are an excellent solution for tight training spaces.
+Floor rings are also an excellent solution for tight training spaces.
 Since they do not require vertical clearance or structural support underneath, they fit easily into garages, basements, and small fitness studios.
 Their modular design also makes them suitable for shared spaces or multi-use gym floors.
+They are easy to assemble, often within just a few hours by two to three people, and many commercial models feature pre-drilled holes, color-coded components, and simple tools for assembly.

 Components of a High-Quality Boxing Floor Ring